RHS Level 2 Certificate in the Principles of Garden Planning, Establishment and Maintenance

 The current RHS Garden Planning Certificate is an ideal course for adult beginners or keen gardeners who want to broaden their knowledge.
 It introduces you to the basics of garden planning and planting: how to survey a site, choose and grow plants suitable for different situations, grow fruit and vegetables in the garden and under cover.

-There is no equivalent Level 2 qualification for the RHS Garden Planning Certificate in the new courses.
+There is no equivalent Level 2 qualification for the RHS Garden Planning Certificate in the new courses, which is why it continues for a further year after the new syllabus is introduced.

 What will I study?